Coco Coir FAQ Canada — The Basics

 We offer trial pallets for growers evaluating the switch.
 Contact us to arrange a sample for your greenhouse.

 Pre-filled with compressed coir slab in UV-treated outer bags.
 Place on your gutter, hydrate via your drippers, and plant directly.
-The open-top design maximises drainage and eliminates the labour of manual pot-filling.
+Used across Ontario, BC, and Alberta greenhouses for high-wire tomato production, cucumbers, and sweet peppers.

 Available in custom sizes — tell us your gutter width, plant spacing, and dripper layout and we'll spec the right bag for your operation.